Epilepsy: Definition

 The ILAE also introduced the concept of resolved epilepsy, which applies to individuals who are past the typical age range for an age-dependent syndrome, or who have remained seizure-free for at least 10 years, including the last 5 years without medication.

 This 2014 practical definition built upon the broader 2005 conceptual framework, which defined epilepsy as a disorder involving an enduring predisposition to generate epileptic seizures.
 The updated criteria incorporated recurrence risk and reflected the realities of clinical decision-making.
-While widely adopted in clinical settings, other definitions—such as the traditional "two unprovoked seizures" rule still used by the World Health Organization — remain appropriate in epidemiology and public health contexts, provided they are clearly stated.
-The 2014 revision also shifted terminology, referring to epilepsy as a disease rather than a disorder, to reflect its medical seriousness and public health impact.
+While widely adopted in clinical settings, other definitions, such as the traditional "two unprovoked seizures" rule still used by the World Health Organization, remain appropriate in epidemiology and public health contexts, provided they are clearly stated.
+The 2014 revision also changed its terminology, referring to epilepsy as a disease rather than a disorder.